OfficeDev/Office-Add-in-samples/Samples/excel-data-types-explorer/README.md

 ## Summary

 This sample builds an Excel add-in that can create and explore data types in your workbooks.
-Data types enable add-in developers to organize complex data structures as objects, such as formatted number values, web images, and entity values.
+Data types enable add-in developers to organize complex data structures as objects, such as formatted number values, web images, and entities.
 See [Overview of data types in Excel add-ins](https://docs.microsoft.com/office/dev/add-ins/excel/excel-data-types-overview) to learn more about data types.

 ## Features